 Think of this as a diagnostic process.
 By examining these key areas, you can create a clear scorecard to measure each potential partner against.
 This ensures you’re making a strategic decision based on data and your specific requirements, not just a gut feeling.
 Let’s walk through the four critical areas to evaluate.

-Assess Your Current Sales Process
+What's Working in Your Current Sales Process?

 Before you can fix a problem, you have to know what it is.
 Start by taking an honest look at your current sales process.
 Where are deals stalling?
 Why are you losing to the competition or, more often, to "no decision"?
 For many sales teams, the real challenge is enabling reps to effectively articulate why their solution is different in a way that truly matters to the buyer.
 If your team struggles to connect your product’s features to the customer’s pain points, that’s a major gap a new methodology should fill.